Unity-Technologies/com.unity.multiplayer.docs/docs/learn/faq.md

 ### Implement a Dedicated Server vs a Listen Server, would I need to make changes to the codebase?

 MLAPI is designed in a way that works with both a Listen Server and a Dedicated Server model.
-You will just have to be careful that you are using things like `IsServer`, `IsHost` correctly etc.
+You will just have to be careful that you are using things like `IsServer` and `IsHost` correctly.

 ### Does MLAPI have any Matchmaking functionality?